fpc/FPCSource/tests/readme.txt

                    the right of the equal sign is the expected exit code from compiler, followed by an optional note.
 Will not be logged as a bug.
+QUICKTEST..........If set, only tests without package dependencies are executed

   NOTE: A list consists of comma separated items, e. g.
 CPU=i386,m68k,powerpc
         No space between the elements and the comma.